redseacomputing/redseacomputing.github.io/_posts/2021-03-18-TDD1-the-three-steps-of-TDD.markdown

 The cycle of test driven development contains three steps:

-1. You start by writing a test that fails, which describes something you want your code to do that it currently doesn't.
+1. You start by writing a test that fails, which describes something you want your code to do that currently doesn't.

-2. Then you write the simplest thing you can think of to get that test passing to the simplest quickest thing that comes into your mind.
+2. Then you write the simplest thing you can think of, to get that test passing that comes into your mind.

-3. If necessary, you refactor the code so that going forward that the code is going to be as easy to change as possible.
+3. If necessary, you refactor that the code is going to be as easy to change as possible.
 You look here for code that is hard to understand, for problems with complexity or duplication or dependencies.
-Its the refactoring step where a lot of the design in TDD happens.
+It's the refactoring step where a lot of the design in TDD happens.

-> TDD is driving the design and development of your code using tests as your specification
+> TDD drives design and development of code using tests as your specification

 Let`s use an example with a shopping basket.
 You start by writing a test.
-Not the ShoppingBasket class.
+Not the ShoppingBasket.class.
-And start with the simplest test case you imagine of the ShoppingBasketTest class (an empty ShoppingBasket).
+Start with the simplest test case you imagine of the ShoppingBasketTest.class (an empty ShoppingBasket).

     @Test
     void totalOfEmptyBasket() {